Caronex-Labs/DRF-Boilerplate/README.md

 1. On the Github Repository of this project, you'll find an option to `Use this template` on the top right.
 2. Follow the prompts to create your new repository using this one as a template.
 3. Clone your new repository to your local system.
+4. Create your virtual environment and install all requirements with `pip install -r requirements.txt`
-4. Run the following command: `python3 manage.py configure`.
+5. Run the following command: `python3 manage.py configure`.
 Answer any questions it asks to interactively set the project up.
-5. Prompt your IDE/Code-Editor to index the project.
+6. Prompt your IDE/Code-Editor to index the project.
 The easiest way to do so is to just restart the IDE/Editor.
-6. You may rename the project folder to whatever you like, just ensure that **if your IDE asks you if you wish to rename the project or the folder... choose folder.
-We have already renamed the project**.
-7. Create your virtual environment and install all requirements with `pip install -r requirements.txt`
-9. Go to the `settings.py` file and read through it.
+7. Go to the `settings.py` file and read through it.
 There are comments indicating any modifications you might want to make.
-10. Go through every file inside of the `users_module` app and follow any instructions that apply to you.
+8. Go through every file inside of the `users_module` app and follow any instructions that apply to you.
-11. Go through the templates provided, they contain instructions as well.
+9. Go through the templates provided, they contain instructions as well.
 These are generally the templates pertaining to the emails sent and the email confirmation pages.
-12. Make migrations with the command: `python manage.py makemigrations` and then the command `python manage.py makemigrations users_module` and then apply them with `python manage.py migrate`
+10. Make migrations with the command: `python manage.py makemigrations` and then the command `python manage.py makemigrations users_module` and then apply them with `python manage.py migrate`
-13. You then need to run the command: `python manage.py collectstatic` in order to collect and store the static files needed for the Admin panel.
+11. You then need to run the command: `python manage.py collectstatic` in order to collect and store the static files needed for the Admin panel.
 If you want to avoid doing this for some reason, you can also just set `DEBUG=True` in the `settings.py` file.
-14. Before you continue to build your project, check the `Admin Panel` ('`/admin/`') and the `swagger documentation` ('`/docs/`') to ensure that the boilerplate has set up successfully.
+12. Before you continue to build your project, check the `Admin Panel` ('`/admin/`') and the `swagger documentation` ('`/docs/`') to ensure that the boilerplate has set up successfully.
 You will have to run the command `python manage.py createsuperuser` in order to access the Admin Panel.

 ---